The crystal clear waters surrounding Providencia Island, Colombia, are as gorgeous as any on our beautiful blue planet.

 Providencia has one paved road that circles the island, and very few go inward to the island's lush green interior.

 A taxi from the airport to my hotel nearby was about $4.

-For my first full day, I rented an electric golf cart (pictured above) from Deep Blue Hotel and spent the day driving around the island.
+I rented an electric golf cart (pictured above) from Deep Blue Hotel and spent the day driving around the island for my first full day.

 I also used it in the evening to revisit Roland's Roots Bar.
 The cost was $50 for an 8-hour rental.

-It was in great condition and extremely easy to drive.
-I realized, by comparison, the golf cart I'd rented on San Andres was a piece of junk.
+It was in excellent condition and extremely easy to drive.
+I realized, by comparison, that the golf cart I'd rented in San Andres was a piece of junk.

 Renting a bicycle is another option if you prefer to get some exercise along the way.

 How much does a trip to Providencia cost?